duckietown/docs-AIDO/book/AIDO/20_manual/47_ml_overview.md

 # Using Machine Learning in Duckietown {#ml-primer status=draft}

-Maintainer: Florian Golemo (but somebody please have a look at this)

-In here we'll show you what kinds of machine learning are possible in the context of our challenge and what they look like in practice.
+In this section we will show you what kinds of machine learning are possible in the context of AI-DOand what they look like in practice.

 ## Overview